kombojunkee/nextgen-lunch-learn/README.md

 - Implement a function to make copies of provided items.x
 - Return an array containing copies of each item.

+# Typescript Challenges

+## Challenge 1: To-Do List Application (Intermediate)

+Create a to-do list application using TypeScript where users can add tasks, mark tasks as completed, and remove tasks from the list.

+Requirements:
+- Define interfaces to represent the structure of a task including properties like name, description, and status.
+- Implement a class named TodoList to manage the to-do list.
+The class should have methods to add tasks, mark tasks as completed, remove tasks, and display all tasks.
+- Use TypeScript to define types for task properties and function parameters, ensuring type safety.
+- Utilize modern ES6 features like arrow functions, template literals, and array methods throughout your code.

+Here's a plan to get you started:
+- Define an interface named Task to represent the structure of a task with properties like name, description, and status.
+- Implement a class named TodoList with methods to add tasks, mark tasks as completed, remove tasks, and display all tasks.
+- Use TypeScript types for function parameters and return types for type safety.
+- Test the functionality of the to-do list application by adding tasks, marking tasks as completed, and displaying the list of tasks.

+## Challenge 2: Online Bookstore (Advanced)

+Develop an online bookstore application using TypeScript where users can browse books, add them to their cart, and proceed to checkout.

+Requirements:
+- Define interfaces to represent the structure of a book including properties like title, author, price, and quantity.
+- Implement a class named Bookstore to manage the bookstore inventory.
+The class should have methods to add books, remove books, search for books by title or author, and display all books.
+- Create a shopping cart functionality where users can add books, remove books, and calculate the total price.
+- Utilize TypeScript to define types for book properties and function parameters, ensuring type safety.

+Here's a plan to get you started:
+- Define an interface named Book to represent the structure of a book with properties like title, author, price, and quantity.
+- Implement a class named Bookstore with methods to add books, remove books, search for books, and display the inventory.
+- Create a class named ShoppingCart to manage the user's shopping cart.
+Implement methods to add books, remove books, calculate the total price, and proceed to checkout.
+- Utilize TypeScript types for function parameters and return types for type safety.

+## Challenge 3: Recipe Manager (Intermediate)

+Develop a recipe manager application using TypeScript where users can search for recipes, view recipe details, and save their favorite recipes for later.

+Requirements:
+- Define interfaces to represent the structure of a recipe including properties like name, ingredients, instructions, and category.
+- Implement a class named RecipeManager to manage the recipes.
+The class should have methods to add recipes, remove recipes, search for recipes by name or category, and display all recipes.
+- Create a user interface where users can interact with the application, search for recipes, view recipe details, and save their favorite recipes.
+- Utilize TypeScript to define types for recipe properties and function parameters, ensuring type safety.

+Here's a plan to get you started:
+- Define an interface named Recipe to represent the structure of a recipe with properties like name, ingredients, instructions, and category.
+- Implement a class named RecipeManager with methods to add recipes, remove recipes, search for recipes, and display the recipe collection.
+- Create a user interface using HTML and CSS for users to interact with the application.
+- Use TypeScript types for function parameters and return types for type safety.

+## Challenge 4: Task Tracker (Beginner)

+Build a task tracker application using TypeScript where users can manage their tasks, mark them as completed, and organize tasks into different categories.

+Requirements:
+Define interfaces to represent the structure of a task including properties like name, description, status, and category.
+Implement a class named TaskTracker to manage the tasks.
+The class should have methods to add tasks, remove tasks, mark tasks as completed, and display tasks by category.
+Create a user interface where users can interact with the application, add tasks, mark tasks as completed, and organize tasks by category.
+Utilize TypeScript to define types for task properties and function parameters, ensuring type safety.

+## Challenge 5: Music Playlist Manager (Advanced)

+Create a music playlist manager application using TypeScript where users can organize their favorite songs into playlists and play them.

+Requirements:
+- Define interfaces to represent the structure of a song including properties like title, artist, duration, and genre.
+- Implement a class named PlaylistManager to manage the playlists.
+The class should have methods to create playlists, add songs to playlists, remove songs from playlists, and play songs.
+- Create a user interface where users can interact with the application, create playlists, add songs, remove songs, and play music.
+- Utilize TypeScript to define types for song properties and function parameters, ensuring type safety.

+Here's a plan to get you started:
+- Define an interface named Song to represent the structure of a song with properties like title, artist, duration, and genre.
+- Implement a class named PlaylistManager with methods to create playlists, add songs, remove songs, and play music.
+- Design a user interface using HTML and CSS for users to interact with the application.
+- Use TypeScript types for function parameters and return types for type safety.

 ## Learn More